Update: Positive developments for imprisoned Christians in Iran – thank you for praying

 Your continued prayers are needed for Joseph Shahbazian, Nasser Navard Gol-Tapeh and Amir-Ali Minaei, with each experiencing yet more suffering whilst held in prison for their faith.

-Joseph is grieving the loss of his elderly mother, who recently died at her home in Tehran.
-Joseph had been her primary caregiver, and he was unable to be by her side or even attend her funeral.
+Pastor Joseph is grieving the loss of his elderly mother, who recently died at her home in Tehran.
+Pastor Joseph had been her primary caregiver, and he was unable to be by her side or even attend her funeral.

 Meanwhile, Nasser has suffered a stroke after going on hunger strike in protest at the Iranian government’s relentless persecution of Christians.
 He has been denied medical care, including treatment for painful dental issues.